Specialized medical services

 To treat acute-stage patents with stroke, interdisciplinary medical care by a team of specialized physicians and surgeons from different sections is essential.
 To this end, the Stroke Center was formed in the Osaka University Hospital.

 In the Stroke Center, physicians and surgeons of the Trauma and Acute Critical Care Center, Neurosurgery, and Neurology and Cerebrovascular Diseases stand ready to accept patients with stroke via the Trauma and Acute Critical Care Center as a contact.
-We are committed to medical care for prevention of recurrence and rehabilitation of the patients after having an examination in the Stroke Center in cooperation with Geriatrics and Hypertension, the Clinic of Radiology, Rehabilitation, the Department of Nursing, and the Social Service Department, as well as to home rehabilitation and social rehabilitation in cooperation with medical facilities in the community.
+We are committed to medical care for prevention of recurrence and rehabilitation of the patients after having an examination in the Stroke Center in cooperation with Geriatrics and Hypertension, the Clinic of Radiology, Rehabilitation, the Department of Nursing, and the Patient Support Center, as well as to home rehabilitation and social rehabilitation in cooperation with medical facilities in the community.

 The mild patients or those, who intend to have preventive medical care, referred from other medical facilities in the community are accepted by registered medical practitioners and stroke-specialized physicians/surgeons of the Stroke Center in the Internal Medicine clinic and the Neurosurgery clinic every day.